Food Distribution Program

 Since 1983, we have been partnering with hundreds of food industry partners to recover their surplus shelf-stable and perishable food product.
 Food that would otherwise go to waste.
 Our partners include local, regional and national growers, processors, manufacturers, retailers, federal and state government food programs, food drives and Feeding America, the nation's food bank network.

-Our Partner Network This network is comprised of soup kitchens, shelters, food pantries, afterschool programs, senior meal sites and other non-profit organizations who serve and distribute food to people in need.
-In 2017 alone, our network served 97,170 people (36 percent children and 12 percent seniors).
+Our Partner Network This network is comprised of soup kitchens, shelters, food pantries, after-school programs, senior meal sites and other non-profit organizations who serve and distribute food to people in need.
+Each year, In 2017 alone, our network provides needed food assistance to more than 97,000 people (36 percent children and 12 percent seniors).

 Our Neighbors in Need